• Skip to primary navigation

 Raw deer heart with recipe ingredients.

-• Raw deer heart - This venison heart recipe can be used with any wild game or beef heart.
+• Raw deer heart - This venison heart recipe can be used with any wild game or beef hearts.

-• Butter - Although you could use vegetable oil for this simple recipe, I highly recommend using butter because it adds a lot more flavor.
+• Butter - Although you could use olive oil for this simple recipe, I highly recommend using butter because it adds a lot more flavor.

 • Garlic cloves